conda/conda/docs/source/examples/search.rst

     D:\Test>conda search "^l.*py$"

-While the previous examples have illustrated conda's basic usefulness, they have only scratched the surface of what this option can do.
+While the previous examples have illustrated **conda's** basic usefulness, they have only scratched the surface of what this option can do.

-For this example, we will use an environment containing scipy=0.11.0, numpy=1.7, python=2.7 and their dependencies.
+For this example, we will use an environment containing *scipy=0.11.0*, *numpy=1.7*, *python=2.7* and their dependencies.
 Using the prefix option (``-p``), we can select an environment, and search for all packages that are compatible with it.

 .. code-block:: bash